 Let’s go back to something a little bit easier.

-A log cabin campfire is made a lot like, well, a log cabin.
+A log cabin campfire is made a lot like, well, a cabin, You get the tinder kindling going, then stack firewood around it.

-This is an excellent fire for cooking, for two reasons.
+This is an excellent cooking fire, for two reasons.

 The first is that the logs at the top can support the weight of your pot or pan.